JoaoFelicissimo03/JoaoFelicissimo03/README.md

 ## Hello there! 👋

-I'm João an aspiring **Data Analyst** interested in learning how to turn data into useful insights.
+I'm João a **Data Analyst** interested in learning how to turn data into useful insights.

 ## 📝 What I'm working on now
 - Building data analytics projects.